Tunisia's election credibility affected by candidate's detention - president

 Meanwhile, further questions over Karoui and his place in the vote were raised this week by reports in regional media that his team had signed a lobbying contract with a Canadian company that may have breached electoral finance rules.

-(Reporting by Tarek Amara; writing by Angus McDowall; editing by David Clarke)
+(Reporting by Tarek Amara; writing by Angus McDowall; editing by David Clarke and Daniel Wallis)

 ((angus.mcdowall@thomsonreuters.com; Reuters Messaging: angus.mcdowall.thomsonreuters.com@reuters.net))